 NJSO Colton Fellowship

-The New Jersey Symphony Orchestra announces its NJSO Colton Fellowship designed to support musicians from underrepresented communities.
-This initiative continues the NJSO’s commitment to being a leader in diversity, equity and inclusion in the orchestra field.
+The New Jersey Symphony Orchestra Colton Fellowship is an excellence-based program designed to support early-career Black and/or Latinx musicians in the orchestra field.
+This initiative continues the NJSO’s commitment to diversity, equity and inclusion.

 NJSO Music Director Xian Zhang